sentinel-hub/custom-scripts/sentinel-2/oil-spill-index/README.md

 ## General description of the script

-The OSI is an Oil spill Index uses visible bands of Sentinel-2 to display spilled oil over water in the costal/marine environment.
+The OSI (Oil Spill Index) uses visible Sentinel-2 bands to display oil spills over water in the costal/marine environment.
 The OSI is constructed by summing-up the bands representing the shoulders of absorption features of oil as numerator and the band located nearest to the absorption feature as denominator to discriminate oil spill as below.

 **OSI = (B03 + B04) / B02**